 Electric Bouquet is a remarkable and mesmerizing mix of musical flowers.
-Initially, it also appears to be a big, beautiful mess.
+It is also a big, beautiful mess.
 Jeremy Hilliard is clearly a conflicted man.
 He veers between letting the lyrics lead the way and having the guitar drive the narrative.
 He also careens between the moody vibe of indie music and the good timey-ness of funk and rock and roll.
-However, after taking in the album as a whole, you realize that these intertwining musical stories are being told on a big canvass, and the result is an album on an epic scale.
+After taking in the album as a whole, you realize that these intertwining musical stories are being told on a big canvass, and the result is an album on an epic scale.

 Like all epics, including War and Peace or Star Wars, there is a personal story set against a massive framework.
 In this case, the intimate tale is told through poetic, lyric-based songwriting and the backdrop is a groove-based, psychedelic guitar workout.